 Laser cutting is an incredible technology that serves a huge chunk of the world’s industries.
 Its benefits continue to grow in number as the technology improves and as more applications find it useful.
 Here is a list of reasons why it is so popular at the moment:

 - It is versatile with respect to materials.
 Laser cutting is not limited to any one material or even subset of materials.
-Laser cutting works with a huge number of metals, ceramics, woods, plastics, rubbers, silicon and more, and is finding new applications all the time.
+Laser cutting works with a huge number of metals, ceramics, and is finding new applications all the time.

 - Kerf widths are narrow for fast and accurate cutting.
 The kerf width in laser cutting can be incredibly thin, which means less material is wasted, the cuts are more precise and efficiency is higher.
 The turnaround times in laser cutting are relatively quick, too.
 Additionally, shapes, patterns, and operations can be repeated accurately.
 The robotics involved in laser cutting are highly sophisticated.
 If a process requires automation or repetition, you can be sure laser cutting will produce high-quality output.